World Integrated Trade Solution: Trade outcomes indicators

 WITS has a trade outcomes indicators module that can be used to review the country-level performance of exports along various dimensions.
 The trade outcomes tool follows the analytical framework developed in the World Bank's trade competitiveness diagnostic toolkit.
 It provides indicators along four different dimensions of trade performance: (i) the composition, orientation, and growth of exports and imports, (ii) the degree of export diversification across products and markets, (iii) the level of sophistication of a country's main exports, and (iv) the survival rate of its export relationships.
 The toolkit can be used to assess the competitiveness of a country's overall basket of products as well as specific traded sectors.
 It facilitates the identification of the primary constraints to improved trade competitiveness and the policy responses to overcome these constraints.

 Global value chain analysis

-WITS has introduced a module for global value chain analysis using the underlying UN cmtrade data on gross exports and imports.
+WITS has introduced a module for global value chain analysis using the underlying UN Comtrade data on gross exports and imports.
 The module construct trade indicators related to country's participation in global value chains.
 Using the informed classifications based on Sturgeon and Memedovic (2011) paper.
 The module allows measuring global value chains related performance through: (i) country analysis, (ii) regional analysis, (iii) inter-regional analysis, and analysis of (iv) individual products of interest.